Korrbit/ffxi-topaz-octopus/readme.md

 ---

 recommendations:

+Most configuraiton options are configurable via .env or .vars files.

 if using docker-compose;
 - copy `.env.example` -> `.env`; modify to your needs, if you don't you'll see WARNINGS (but server should still work);